engineyard/figroll/README.md

 ## Usage ##

-There are two usage concerns with Figroll: Configuration and Consumption
+There are two aspects of usage with Figroll: Configuration and Consumption

 ### Configuration ###